 In November 2009, PF acquired Gwalior Finance and Leasing Company Private Limited, a NBFC registered in Varanasi (Uttar Pradesh) and transferred its microfinance loan portfolio to the NBFC.
-The name of the NBFC was changed to Annapurna Microfinance Private Limited (AMPL) in February 2010.
-The promoters focussed on developing micro-finance business through AFPL and PF was used to focus on developmental activities in rural areas of Odisha.
-The name of the company was further changed from Annapurna Microfinance Private Limited to Annapurna Finance Private Limited (AFPL) in January, 2018.
-The day to day operations of the company are looked after by Mr. Gobinda Chandra Pattanaik (MD and CEO) and Mr. Dibyajyoti Pattanaik (Director) along with a professional team.
+The name of the NBFC was changed to Annapurna Microfinance Private Limited (AMPL) in February 2010 and to its present name in January, 2018.